 In the last two decades, several studies have been carried out on factors affecting memory.
 Effects of HFD on memory have been well documented (8, 10, 11, 17).
 However, effects of these diets depend on other factors.
 Cheese and butter contain high levels of fat; therefore, it seems that they affect the memory ability (18, 19).
 Iranians believe that cheese decreases the function of memory and brain cells and dampen people.
-However, there are other components such as folic acid and folate, vitamins B9 and B12, B6, D, K and E, polyphenols, omega-3 fatty iodine, magnesium acids, iron, zinc, selenium as well as antioxidants in these foods, which may positively affect memory through various mechanisms (4, 6, 7, 20).
-Moreover, these compounds may not affect memory HFD may.
-The aim of this study was investigate effects of cheese and butter on the memory and learning of rats.
+However, there are other components such as folic acid and folate, vitamins B9 and B{12} , B_6 , D, K and E, polyphenols, omega-3 fatty iron, iodine, magnesium acids. zinc, and selenium as well as antioxidants in these foods, which may positively affect memory through various mechanisms (4, 6, 7, 20).
+Moreover, these compounds may not affect memory as HFD may.
+The aim of this study was to investigate effects of cheese and butter on the memory and learning of rats.